kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

   AvailableBytes *uint64 `json:"availablebytes,omitempty"`
 }

-// DiskResources contains data about filesystem disk resources.
+// FilesystemResources contains data about filesystem disk resources.
-type DiskResources struct {
+type FilesystemResources struct {
   // The time at which these stats were updated.
   Timestamp metav1.Time `json:"time"`
   // The device that this filesystem is on